batiste/donkey/README.md

   * CORS headers middleware
   * Remove headers middleware
   * Basic Auth middleware
-  * Metadata middleware (middleware that can used to fetch extra data for a user, uses redis)
+  * Metadata middleware (middleware that can be used to fetch extra data for a user, organization or anything else specific about the request, uses redis)
   * Authentication middleware